-Change the Save Location from iCloud to Local Mac Storage in OS X Mountain Lion
+Change the Save Location from iCloud to Local Mac Storage on Mac

-OS X Mountain Lion features deeper iCloud integration than previous versions fo OS X, a feature that is extremely convenient for syncing things likes desktop Notes, desktop Reminders lists, documents, emails, bookmarks, and whatever else with iOS devices, but it can also be frustrating when you’re just trying to save a file in an app like TextEdit, Pages, or Preview directly to your desktop and local file system.
+The latest versions of Mac OS feature deeper iCloud integration than ever before on the Mac, a feature that is extremely convenient for syncing things likes desktop Notes, desktop Reminders lists, documents, emails, bookmarks, and whatever else with iOS devices, but it can also be frustrating when you’re just trying to save a file in an app like TextEdit, Pages, or Preview directly to your desktop and local file system.
 If you’d rather save to your Mac rather than iCloud, here is how to change it per-save and also two different ways to change the default behavior entirely.

-Save to Mac Instead of iCloud on a Per-Save Basis
+How to Save to Mac Locally Instead of iCloud on a Per-Save Basis

-Change Default Save Location to Local Storage from iCloud
+How to Change Default Save Location to Local Storage from iCloud for All Apps on Mac

 Launch Terminal, found in /Applications/Utilities/ and enter the following command: